Name: Mark B. Brown

 Mailing Address: Department of Political Science, California State University, Sacramento, 6000 J Street, Sacramento, CA 95819-6189 USA

 Mark B. Brown is professor in the Department of Political Science at California State University, Sacramento.
 He studied at UC Santa Cruz and the University of Göttingen, and received a Ph.D. in Political Science from Rutgers University.
 He was a postdoctoral fellow at the Institute for Science and Technology Studies, Bielefeld University.
-He is the author of Science in Democracy: Expertise, Institutions, and Representation (MIT Press, 2009), and various publications on the politics of expertise, political representation, bioethics, climate change, and related topics.
+He is the author of Science in Democracy: Expertise, Institutions, and Representation (MIT Press, 2009), and various publications on the politics of expertise, political representation, climate change, and related topics.
 He teaches courses on modern and contemporary political theory, democratic theory, and the politics of science, technology, and the environment.
+His recent research is on the history and politics of white racial identities and racial justice activism.

 Science in Democracy: Expertise, Institutions, and Representation.
 Cambridge, MA: MIT Press, 2009.